 Awakened by Hogwash’s entry, Snizzle the Cleric of Kroakatoa accosted them, but when he saw they were trying to escape he was enraged that his tributes should not accept their fate.
 Hogwash attempted to climb the rope but couldn’t overcome his panic at the trauma of seeing so many dead and rotting corpses.

 Meldor kept his head and scurried up the rope, showing him how to climb.
 Hogwash managed to get halfway up the rope when Snizzle cast thunderwave, tossing Hogwash from the rope with great force.
 He died on impact.

-Pigsnout and Hogwash stared down at their friend helplessly.
+Pigsnout and Meldor stared down at their friend helplessly.

 A poem by Dandylion Discord the Bard.

 A bard with great courage

 A mad cleric’s thunderwave